 There are several lessons in this anecdote:

 It underlines the danger of undervaluing/disrespecting/losing traditional customs and beliefs.
 Their teleology is neglected at our peril, i.e. what may appear to be primitive superstition (e.g. the preservation of sacred groves, exogamy linked to a system of totems…) may actually serve a highly practical purpose (i.e. having survival value) and have persisted largely for that reason.

 It flags the danger of short-term financial considerations taking precedence over others.
 Just because something environmentally good is cheaper now, and therefore it might seem sensible to try to persuade people to adopt it on the basis of saving money, it won’t necessarily always be cheaper.
 If it becomes the more expensive option, how can you then convincingly persuade people to support it when you previously argued that they should modify their behaviour on the basis of price?

 It demonstrates the risk of over-reliance on the international commodities market.
 (Monoculture cash crops sold into this market are not a dependable source of income.)

 Related to the last two points, it also illustrates the danger of appealing to people on the basis of extrinsic values (in this case money) as opposed to intrinsic ones (in this case spiritual ones) – of framing things in terms of extrinsic values – as this can result in intrinsic values being supplanted by extrinsic ones, rendering people deaf/blind to appeals on the basis of the former: ‘No, I won’t donate to your campaign to clean up the neighbourhood because I need to save up for a flashy car to compete with my neighbour.’

-The above anecdote leads on nicely to the six principles (or pillars) of food sovereignty, which are also at the heart of Leith Community Crops in Pots, and inform our work in Malawi.
+The above anecdote leads on nicely to the six principles (or pillars) of food sovereignty, which are also at the heart of Earth in Common, and inform our work in Malawi.
 Visit the Global Justice Movement website to learn more about this very important topic.